Turkey Run State Park in Indiana: Nature Paradise Just Across the Border

 Families with children of all ages can find some outdoor, nature-loving fun at Turkey Run

-According to the Indiana Department of Natural Resources as of June 12, 2020, all Indiana state parks are open, including Turkey Run.
+According to the Indiana Department of Natural Resources, all Indiana state parks are open, including Turkey Run.
 All visitors must follow posted restrictions and practice social distancing.
-The outdoor public pool at Turkey Run will remain closed for the 2020 season.
-Drinking fountains remain off.
 Visitors will be turned away when available parking is full; follow Turkey Run on social media for up-to-date capacity info.

 We love Central Illinois and have no shortage of places to get out in nature with our kids near Champaign-Urbana.
 But there’s a nature fan’s paradise located just across the border into Indiana and you can drive there in about 75 minutes from Champaign-Urbana — not bad at all!
 And we know Champaign-Urbana families with small children and teenagers alike seek a day at Turkey Run to float, hike, and just enjoy the sunshine and open air.

 You can make it a short day trip, a full day or a complete camping experience.
 We’ll break down the different things you can do at Turkey Run so you can plan the trip that will work best for your family.

 Turkey Run State Park is located in Marshall, Ind., in Parke County.
 It is open every day from 7 a.m. to 11 p.m.
 Eastern time, year-round, with some park features open seasonally only.
 (Reminder: Indiana is one hour ahead of Illinois.)
 Admission is $9 per vehicle for non-Indiana residents, per day.